La Salle High School (Cincinnati, Ohio): The La Salle Drama Program

 The La Salle Drama Program's awards include the 2007 State Championship for their Fall production of "1776" and an area conference win for their 2008 Fall production "Damn Yankees" (which was also nominated for Best Musical at the Cincinnati Cappies 2009 awards gala).
 La Salle was nominated for 11 Cappies for this show but won none.
 Their 2010 Spring production of "Aida" was nominated for many Cappie awards and won two.
 In 2011, their fall play "Teahouse of the August Moon" was chosen to be performed full-length at the EdTA Ohio State Conference, and in 2012, the fall musical "All Shook Up" had the honor of performing an hour-long portion of the show.
 In 2013, LaSalle Drama's production "The Outsiders" was also chosen to perform a full-length show at the EdTA Ohio State Conference.
 The department's "The 25th Annual Putnam County Spelling Bee" production was also selected to perform a full-length show at the conference in 2022.

 There are two types of productions put on at La Salle, one being a "Black Box Production" (which is held in the Black Box theater) and the other being a "Main Stage Production" (which is held on the stage in the gymnasium).
-In addition to regular productions, La Salle puts on an annual "Passion Play", as well as student directed One Act plays.
-The Passion Play is held near Easter to commemorate the life and the Passion of Jesus Christ.
-The student directed One Act plays provide an opportunity for students to experience being involved in producing and directing a show they chose.
+In addition to regular productions, La Salle puts on an annual "Passion Play", as well as student directed One Act plays, with a student selecting the production.
+The Passion Play is held near Easter to commemorate the life and spirituality of Jesus.